teamconclude/blueprints/README.md

 #### JSON Representation

-You may modify these settings using `/c blueprint edit` to edit the JSON code, or by using some Conclude commands described below.
-The JSON code may look like this:
+You can view and edit the JSON code using the `/c blueprint edit` command.
+ The code may look like something this:
 ````json
 {
   "name": "incident",